MarianaReis1/ipTracker/README.md

 # IP Address Tracker
-IpTracker is a beatiful simple Webapp to help you track IP and URLs.
+IpTracker is a user-friendly web application that helps you track IPs and URLs.
+This project was part of a challenge from Frontend Mentor.
+I used Google API to get the IP Address locations and Google Maps JavaScript to generate the map.
-The code was concieved with a mobile first approach, taking advantage of ReactJs’s tools to keep it simple and to make best and fastes use of the API.
+The UI was conceived with a mobile-first approach, taking advantage of ReactJs' tools to keep all styles and components simple and make the fastest use of the API

-This project was based on a challenge from Frontend Mentor, to improve my skills in a real-life workflow.

 ## The challenge